 If you spend Semana Santa in Madrid, make sure you’ll taste the torrijas – an Easter sweet consisting of slices of bread soaked in milk, sugar, and egg, fried in olive oil.
-(I’ve always believed that this is a Romanian treat!
-My mother used to make this when I was a child.)
+I’ve always believed that this is a Romanian treat!
+My mother used to make these when I was a child.

 In this delightfully traditional area, Easter means being near God and celebrating the Resurrection of Christ with Christian traditions.
 Renowned for its beautifully painted monasteries, this quaint corner of Romania will be dressed in holiday garb and it will taste so good that you will find it almost impossible to leave.

-During the Passion Week, all Christians should abstain from the human pleasures, weather corporal or food related (the consumption of animal products is not allowed during this period).
+During Passion Week, all Christians should abstain from human pleasures, whether corporal or food related (the consumption of animal products is not allowed during this period).

-In the Black Thursday women dye the eggs, bake Pasca (traditional Easter bread) and, in the evening, everyone goes to church to take part in the Great Denia.
+On Black Thursday, women dye the eggs, bake Pasca (traditional Easter bread), and, in the evening, everyone goes to church to take part in the Great Denia.
 On Saturday night, all churches are filled with crowds who come to take Paste – a piece of consecrated bread soaked in wine.
 After the religious service, they all leave the church with lit candles.

-A traditional Romanian Easter meal includes boiled and painted eggs, various lamb dishes (drob, lamb soup, or roasted lamb) and cozonac (a traditional sweet bread filled with walnuts, cocoa, and turkish delights).
+A traditional Romanian Easter meal includes painted boiled eggs, various lamb dishes (drob, lamb soup, or roasted lamb), and cozonac (a traditional sweet bread filled with walnuts, cocoa, and Turkish delights).